Y: The Last Man (TV series): Governmental effects

 In the United States, Republican president Ted Campbell dies along with his vice president, most of both houses of Congress, and six out of nine Supreme Court Justices (including men as well as women who died in accidents resulting from the event).
-The presidential line of succession is decimated, losing the Speaker of the House, President pro tempore of the Senate, and (seemingly) all Cabinet officials.
+The presidential line of succession is killed wholesale, losing the Speaker of the House, President pro tempore of the Senate, and (seemingly) all Cabinet officials.
 The surviving congresswomen hastily elevate the Chair of the House Intelligence Committee (Jennifer Brown, a Democrat) as Speaker, and in turn (within one hour) swear the new Speaker in as President.

-President Campbell's politically active daughter Kimberly Campbell Cunningham begins rallying the surviving Republican congresswomen, urging that they were the lawfully elected party in power before the die-off, while Brown's new Executive branch wasn't elected but came into power through line of succession.
-There was also a higher ratio of female Democratic members than Republicans, at least temporarily tipping the balance in the surviving government as well.
+President Campbell's politically active daughter Kimberly Campbell Cunningham begins rallying the surviving Republican congresswomen, urging that they were the lawfully elected party in power before the die-off, while Brown's new Executive branch was not elected but came into power through line of succession.
+There was also a higher ratio of female Democratic members than Republicans, at least temporarily tipping the balance in the surviving government.

 Only two women were Cabinet heads – but Secretary of Education Abbott was born in Antigua and thus not eligible.
 The only eligible Cabinet head was Regina Oliver, who was visiting Israel at the time of the event and presumed dead.
 Later, however, it is discovered that Oliver survived: she was injured in a building collapse and left in a coma for several weeks, but recovers.
 Oliver is described even by moderate Republicans as a far-right radical who President Campbell only appointed to a minor Cabinet position as a concession to far-right swing voters.
 Even Kimberly Campbell's surviving Republican caucus considers Oliver a fringe lunatic, leaving them conflicted about pushing for her to replace Brown as president.

-The effect of the die-off on other countries isn't discussed in detail in the first season, in part because the world has been thrown into such chaos that even Jennifer Brown's fragile emergency administration still doesn't know.
+The effect of the die-off on other countries is not discussed in detail in the first season, in part because the world has been thrown into such chaos that even Jennifer Brown's fragile emergency administration still doesn't know.
 Other countries with few or no women in leadership positions fared much worse than the United States, which was itself crippled.
 In the third episode, it is briefly mentioned that the Russian government tried to spread propaganda that their male leadership had survived in isolation, but when rioters stormed the Kremlin and exposed this to be a lie, the Russian government collapsed.